Terms and Conditions

 5.16 If the Advertiser fails to perform its duties to cooperate in whole or in part, the obligation of BMS to perform those services that cannot be performed without the Advertiser’s cooperation or that can be performed only at disproportionate additional expense shall be suspended for the duration of the failure to perform.
 The Advertiser shall bear any additional expense caused by failure to perform duties of cooperation in accordance with the contractually agreed prices or, insofar as the contract does not contain any express provisions in this regard, on the basis of reasonable hours or daily rates according to expenditure.
 The Advertiser shall also reimburse BMS for out-of-pocket expenses.
 BMS’s statutory rights of termination or rescission shall remain unaffected.

-5.17 In the case of product tests, the above provisions on advertising media shall apply accordingly to the test products.
-The Advertiser shall deliver the test products to a warehouse specified by BMS in a timely manner and at its own expense in accordance with the specifications of BMS and shall in particular observe the receiving policy of the respective warehouse.
-BMS will provide the Advertiser with this receiving policy” upon request.
+5.17 In the case of product tests or smart sampling services, the above provisions on advertising media shall apply accordingly to the test products or samples.
+The Advertiser shall deliver the test products or samples to a warehouse specified by BMS in a timely manner and at its own expense in accordance with the specifications of BMS and shall in particular observe the receiving policy of the respective warehouse.
+BMS will provide the Advertiser with this receiving policy upon request.

-6.2 In the event of cancellation between the 29th and incl.
-3rd day before the start of delivery, the cancellation fee shall be 30% of the net order value.
+6.2 In the event of cancellation between the 59th and incl.
+30th day before the start of delivery, the cancellation fee shall be 50% of the net order value, in the event of cancellation between the 29th and incl.
+14th day before the start of delivery, the cancellation fee shall be 70% of the net order value, in the event of cancellation between the 13th and incl.
+3rd day before the start of delivery, the cancellation fee shall be 90% of the net order value.
 Thereafter, cancellation or termination of the contract is only possible against payment of the full net order value.

 6.3 Any cancellation must be made in text form.